odh-labs/ml-workshop/docs/lab-setup-new.md

 8. Then click **Approve**
 <img src="./images/setup/install-17.png" alt="drawing" width="600"/>

+Please note that there may be a delay for the approve dialog to show after installing the ODH operator.
+Please allow for a few seconds if it does not show up immediately.

 If you move back to **Operators > Installed Operators**, you will see 1.3 is fuly installed within a few seconds.
 Do not upgrade it.

 The Open Data Hub Operator version 1.3 is now installed.